guptaumang85/cassandra-kafka-pyspark/README.md

 ## PySpark Apache Kafka and  Cassandra DB
+This project uses cassandra tables as producer to put data into kafka topic and put it into local file system.

-This project demonstrate how to setup developmen enviornment locally This is a repo help you to understand and launch Kafka cluster
+- How to setup development enviornment locally
+- This is a repo help you to understand and launch Kafka cluster

 ### Project Architecture:
 ![untitled (1)](https://user-images.githubusercontent.com/115451707/219657272-0b190c35-b148-43d3-a30f-7611705f3a6f.png)